Sam-Oh1227/Sam-Oh1227/README.md

 ### Hi there.
 I'm Kwangmin but you can call me Sam.
-It's a pleasure to meet you all and hope you have a pleasant stay here.👋
+It's a pleasure to meet you all and hope you have a pleasant stay here👋

 <div align=right>